-During my own bleh phases when cooking is the bane of my existence, the one thing that gets me back on track is taking a simple and fun approach, versus allowing self-inflicted pressure to put me at a standstill.
+Any time I lose creativity in the kitchen, the one thing that gets me back on track is taking a simple and fun approach and trying new types of cuisines.
 Which brings me to my next point.

 It’s a freaking blast.